glynnallen1704/calamari/README.md

 #What is it?
 This project was created as a quick demo site for those wanting to check out angular 1.5

+#Useful Links
+Angular App
+Yeoman for Angular
+Heroku
+The API we Build
+SailsJS
+AngularJS
+Atom
+WebStorm - IDE for AngularJS